-The change in Operating profit for the quarter, excluding the impact of F/X, was primarily driven by the increase in Restaurant profit and lower store impairment charges.
+The quarter and year to date increase in Operating profit, excluding the impact of F/X, was primarily driven by the increase in Restaurant profit and lower store impairment charges.

 All Other Segments

 All Other Segments reflects the results of Little Sheep, Huang Ji Huang, COFFii & JOY, East Dawning, Taco Bell, Lavazza, Daojia and our e-commerce business.